michaelkonstantinou/yate-jk-plugin/README.md

 ### Table of contents

-In this README, we will highlight the following elements of template-project creation:
+In this README, we highlight the following elements:

 - [Installation](#installation)
   - [Build from source](#build-from-source)